MKeiNll/user-management-app-example/README.md

 + User database is simulated via JSON file.
 An actual database would be welcome.
 + Emails are being sent with titles & bodies in 2 languages.
 An actual email translations with language header being read from the request would be welcome.
-+ Errors are being sent with english-only messages & unique codes which are being mapped to a corresponding translations in front-end.
++ Errors are being sent with english-only messages & unique codes which are being mapped to corresponding translations in front-end.
 An actual error translations with language header being read from the request would be welcome.
 + Email templates are `.ts` files containing a default export of an HTML string.
 Actual `.html` templates would be welcome.
 + No front-end tests.
 + Back-end tests do not cover all scenarios & routes.\